vtst/streamy-json-parser/README.md

 ## TODOs

+* New features
-* Add an easy way to report syntax errors in a user friendly manner.
+  * Function to report error locations in a human readable manner
-* Option to delete values during parsing to free memory for large inputs.
+  * Delete values during parsing to free memory for large input
-* Add object to events
+  * Add objects to events
+* Testing
+  * Create unit test for events
+* Optimization
+  * Better handling of location
+  * Tokens as single integers